 (Photo Source: Google)

 Let’s start with a simple example of a gallon of kerosene which probably is only a hazard until we light a match nearby, when we actually make the situation risky for the people and property around.
-Unsafe working conditions are workplace hazards which, when combined with existing vulnerabilities, may translate into potential risk for employees as well as businesses.
+Unsafe working conditions are workplace hazards which, when combined with existing vulnerabilities, may translate into risk for employees as well as businesses.
 Similarly, suppose an earthquake occurred in a faraway barren land.
 It basically remains a natural hazard, not taking environment into account for a while, until the shaking extends to a densely populated area making the situation very risky all of sudden.

 In the risk examples above, there are both hazard and vulnerability involved.
 During risk analysis, one works on studying, identifying and predicting various ways in which a hazard, in combination with possible vulnerabilities or exposures, may pose risk to people, planet and businesses.
 Simply put, a hazard, under certain vulnerable circumstances, may give rise to risky situations.
 A comprehensive risk assessment approach would provide us insight into the likelihood of hazard occurrence as well as its extent of impact due to various types of vulnerabilities and exposures involved.